Student working with patient

 Student Doctoral Experiential Capstone Projects

-We are excited to produce this first annual edition of EDUCATE-ENGAGE-EMPOWER to showcase our doctoral experiential capstone program and student projects.
+We are excited to produce this annual edition of EDUCATE-ENGAGE-EMPOWER to showcase our doctoral experiential capstone program and student projects.
 Our aim is to better familiarize you with our faculty, staff, and students so that you can continue to be a part of our endeavors.

-Viewbook
+2026 Viewbook

 The purpose of the Doctoral Experiential is for students to apply the knowledge and skills gained during their OTD academic courses and their Level I and II fieldwork experiences in ways that challenge and perhaps transform the delivery of health, educational, and social services.
+Through designing and implementing a community experiential and a scholarly project that specifically responds to the needs of a population and setting, students experience the roles of a reflective practitioner, a transformative leader, and an innovative designer.